Assessing Omitted Variable Bias when the Controls are Endogenous: Additional Empirical Analysis

 \subsubsection{The Effect of the Choice of Calibration Covariates}

 In section \ref{sec:interpretation} we discussed the importance of choosing which variables to calibrate against (the variables in $W_1$) versus which variables to use as controls only (the variables in $W_0$).
 Here we briefly illustrate this in our empirical application.
-The results in table \ref{table:mainTable1} and figures \ref{fig:republican} and \ref{fig:cutpoor} all include state fixed effects as controls, but do not use them for calibration; that is, these variables are in $W_0$.
+The results in Table \ref{table:mainTable1} and figures \ref{fig:republican} and \ref{fig:cutpoor} all include state fixed effects as controls, but do not use them for calibration; that is, these variables are in $W_0$.
 Next we consider the impact of instead putting them into $W_1$ and calibrating the magnitude of selection on unobservables against them, in addition to the geographic and climate controls already in $W_1$.

 Figure \ref{fig:calibrationCovars} shows plots corresponding to figure \ref{fig:republican}, but now also using state fixed effects for calibration.
 We first see that the identified sets for $\beta_\text{long}$ (left plot) are larger, for any fixed $\bar{r}_X$.
-This makes sense because the \emph{meaning} of $\bar{r}_X$ has changed with the change in calibration controls.
+This makes sense because the \emph{interpretation} of $\bar{r}_X$ has changed with the change in calibration controls.
 In particular, the breakdown point $\bar{r}_X^\text{bp}$ is now about 30\%, whereas previously it was about 80\%.
-This change can be understood as a consequence of equation \eqref{eq:pseudoEq}.
 By including state fixed effects---which have a large amount of explanatory power---in our calibration controls, we have increased the magnitude of selection on observables.
 Holding selection on unobservables fixed, this implies that $r$ must decrease.
 This discussion reiterates the point that the magnitude of $\bar{r}_X$ must always be interpreted as dependent on the set of calibration controls.
 For example, our finding in figure \ref{fig:calibrationCovars} that the estimated $\bar{r}_X^\text{bp}$ is about 30\% should not be interpreted as saying that the results are sensitive; in fact, an effect about 30\% as large as these calibration covariates is substantially large, and so it may be that we do not expect the omitted variable to have such a large additional impact.

 The right plot in figure \ref{fig:calibrationCovars} shows the estimated breakdown frontiers.
 The frontiers have all shifted inward, compared to the right plot of figure \ref{fig:republican} which did not use state fixed effects for calibration.
 Consequently, a superficial reading of this plot may suggest that the results for average Republican vote share are no longer robust.
 However, as we just emphasized in our discussion of the left plot, by including state fixed effects in the calibration covariates $W_1$, we are changing the meaning of all sensitivity parameters.
 Since the expanded set of calibration covariates has substantial explanatory power, even a relaxation like $(\bar{r}_Y, \bar{r}_X) = (50\%, 50\%)$---which is below the breakdown frontier and hence allows us to conclude that $\beta_\text{long}$ is positive---could be considered to be a large impact of omitted variables.
 So these figures do not change our overall conclusions about the robustness of the analysis for average Republican vote share.